progress/kendo-ui-builder-samples/README.md

 This example shows how to provide a more complex template for items in a list view.

-This is done by specifying an HTML-based template in the src/html/<view-name>/topSection.html and then specifying the id of the template in "Template Id" property in the list view's Component Properties pane.
+This is done by specifying an HTML-based template in the app/src/modules/<module-name>/<view-name>/topSection.html and then specifying the id of the template in "Template Id" property in the list view's Component Properties pane.

 This example also showcases validation on form fields.

-The validation is implemented with code in src/scripts/<view-name>/view-factory.js.
+The validation is implemented with code in app/src/modules/<module-name>/<view-name>/controller.public.js.
 See the code for more details.

 Access to the data is done using the dsService helper class.

-## master-detail-grids

-This example shows a parent / child record relation in a master grid followed by a detail grid.

-Filtering is implemented by using an Angular watch on the model of the parent.
-When a row is selected, the model for the parent is set automatically, and the watch handler sets the filter for the detail grid.
-See code in src/scripts/<view-name>/view-factory.js.

-The OrderDate's "Format" property is set in the Grid Columns Properties for display purposes.